leon9078/Z97X-UD3H_Monterey/ACPI/Tables/readme_Windows.txt

-In order to disassemble a binary ACPI table with a custom method implementation (ie. Method XSEL to XSEM etc.) we need to "Include ACPI table(s) for external symbol resolution".
+In order to disassemble a binary ACPI table with a custom method implementation we need to "Include ACPI table(s) for external symbol resolution".
 So we must include our "mod" DSDT.

 But we can't do it with OpenCore Misc > Debug > SysReport option.
 This will dump the original OEM ACPI tables without any OC customizations applied.